 Last observation: When doubt or difficulty come, do not be afraid to ask for help.
 If we want it as humbly and honestly as this father did, we can get it.
 The scriptures phrase such earnest desire as being of “real intent,” pursued “with full purpose of heart, acting no hypocrisy and no deception before God.”11 I testify that in response to that kind of importuning, God will send help from both sides of the veil to strengthen our belief.

-said was speaking to the young. still am.
-14-year-old boy recently said to me little hesitantly, “Brother Holland, can’t say yet that know the Church is true, but believe it is.” hugged that boy until his eyes bulged out. told him with all the fervor of my soul that belief is precious word, an even more precious act, and he need never apologize for “only believing.” told him that Christ Himself said, “Be not afraid, only believe,”12 a phrase which, by the way, carried young Gordon B. Hinckley into the mission field.13 I told this boy that belief was always the first step toward conviction and that the definitive articles of our collective faith forcefully reiterate the phrase “We believe.”14And told him how very proud was of him for the honesty of his quest.
+I said I was speaking to the young.
+I still am.
+A 14-year-old boy recently said to me a little hesitantly, “Brother Holland, I can’t say yet that I know the Church is true, but I believe it is.”
+I hugged that boy until his eyes bulged out.
+I told him with all the fervor of my soul that belief is a precious word, an even more precious act, and he need never apologize for “only believing.”
+I told him that Christ Himself said, “Be not afraid, only believe,”12 a phrase which, by the way, carried young Gordon B. Hinckley into the mission field.13 I told this boy that belief was always the first step toward conviction and that the definitive articles of our collective faith forcefully reiterate the phrase “We believe.”14And I told him how very proud I was of him for the honesty of his quest.

-These things declare to you with the conviction Peter called the “more sure word of prophecy.”16 What was once tiny seed of belief for me has grown into the tree of life, so if your faith is little tested in this or any season, invite you to lean on mine. know this work is God’s very truth, and know that only at our peril would we allow doubt or devils to sway us from its path.
+These things I declare to you with the conviction Peter called the “more sure word of prophecy.”16 What was once a tiny seed of belief for me has grown into the tree of life, so if your faith is a little tested in this or any season, I invite you to lean on mine.
+I know this work is God’s very truth, and I know that only at our peril would we allow doubt or devils to sway us from its path.
 Hope on.
 Journey on.
-Honestly acknowledge your questions and your concerns, but first and forever fan the flame of your faith, because all things are possible to them that believe.
+Honestly acknowledge your questions and your concerns, but first and forever fan the flame of your faith, because all things are possible to them that believe."

 I Love the words of Elder Holland.
 I battle back and forth like the young boy trying to figure out if I "only believe" or like Elder Holland "know", and I'm still not sure, but regardless there is something about living the gospel that keeps me hoping and journeying on.